nmalamug/REVENGETABLES/README.md

 ### Installation
 1. Open up the terminal on your machine, type "androidstudio", and press enter.
 2. Create a new Android Studio project from VCS (Version Control).
-3. Copy and paste the HTTPS clone link of this repository int the box labeled "URL": https://agile.bu.edu/gitlab/ec327_projects/group4project.git
+3. Copy and paste the HTTPS clone link of this repository in the box labeled "URL": https://agile.bu.edu/gitlab/ec327_projects/group4project.git
-4. Set up the emulator, recommended settings are a pixel 6 with API 29 of later.
+4. Set up the emulator, recommended settings are a pixel 6 with API 29 or later.
 5. When all files are loaded, build and then run the app!
 6. Kick those Vegetables!!!